What is a Cavity?

 The Canary System

-The Canary System is a painless, radiation free, non-invasive low-powered laser that measures the crystal structure of the tooth to identify the presence of tooth deminerlaization, fractures, and early dental decay.
+The Canary System is a painless, radiation-free, non-invasive low-powered laser that measures the crystal structure of the tooth to identify the presence of tooth demineralization, fractures, and early dental decay.
 It can identify decay in areas that are undetectable to the naked eye and in areas that are difficult to detect with dental x-rays.
-(Canary Scan not available with mobile services)

 Prevention & Early Intervention